 This Image's Creation Story:

-This image is a 12x22 Matted Print and can be purchased as is, or framed with a handmade frame created by the Artist from reclaimed wood.
+This image is available in 5x7, 8x10, and 11x14 Matted Prints and can be purchased as is, or framed with a handmade frame created by the Artist made from reclaimed wood.